 Minimise social interactions and try to reduce the amount of time spent in settings where social distancing is not possible.
 Clinically extremely vulnerable pupils and students should return to their school or other educational settings.
 All clinically extremely vulnerable adults should have had their first dose of the vaccine and are advised to take up the second dose when offered.
 If they have not had their first dose, they should contact their GP.

 Supermarkets will continue to provide priority delivery slots to vulnerable individuals until 21 June.
 If residents need help to get online, for example to register for an online supermarket account, they can ring Cornwall Council’s support line for those who are clinically extremely vulnerable on 0300 123 3334 or Volunteer Cornwall.

 Health services remain available and residents with a medical need or question should contact their GP or health consultant.

 Cornwall Council is working with partners in the health and voluntary sector to continue to support vulnerable residents in accessing priority supermarket deliveries and signposting to wellbeing advice.
 Emergency food support is available at food banks throughout Cornwall.
 An interactive Help with Food map has been created in partnership with community organisations and is online at Let’s Talk Cornwall.

 Cornwall Council is supporting Age UK Cornwall on a free step into wellness coaching programme designed to provide lifestyle and mental health advice and to support people in getting back into the community.
-To register your interest email firstname.lastname@example.org or telephone 01872 266383.
+To register your interest email the step into wellness team or telephone 01872 266383.

 There is general advice and guidance on improving mental wellbeing on Cornwall Council’s mental health pages.
 Anyone who may be worried about their own or someone else’s mental health can contact 0800 038 5300 for help and support.